What Is an Acceptable Daily Intake (ADI)?Last Updated : 01 December 2021

 1. What is an ADI?

 The Acceptable Daily Intake (ADI) is defined as an estimate of the amount of a food additive, expressed on a bodyweight basis that can be ingested on a daily basis over a lifetime without appreciable risk to health.
-"Without appreciable risk" means based on the current knowledge, certainty that no harm will result, even after a lifetime of exposure to the additive concerned.
-The ADI is usually given as a range of 0-x milligrams per kilogram of bodyweight per day.
+"Without appreciable risk" means based on the current knowledge, there is confidence that no harm will result, even after a lifetime of exposure to the additive concerned.
+The ADI is usually given as a range of milligrams per kilogram of bodyweight per day.

 2. What is the purpose of an ADI?